TL;DR

 Not all extra-virgin olive oil on store shelves is the same quality.
 Because olive oil can degrade over time or be diluted with lower-quality oils, choosing a good product can make a noticeable difference in both flavor and nutritional value.

-- Flavor profile Fresh extra-virgin olive oil should taste slightly grassy, fruity, or peppery, sometimes with a mild bitterness.
+Fresh extra-virgin olive oil should taste slightly grassy, fruity, or peppery, sometimes with a mild bitterness.
 These flavors often indicate the presence of natural antioxidant compounds called polyphenols.

 How to Use It

 Olive oil is a versatile cooking fat that can be used in many ways, depending on the type of dish.
+You can drizzle it raw over foods, or mix it into a salad dressing or sauce.
+You can also lightly spray your frying pans with olive oil or toss raw meat or vegetables with olive oil before roasting.

 For very high-temperature cooking (such as deep frying or searing), some people prefer refined oils with higher smoke points, though olive oil can still be used carefully at moderate temperatures.
+But if you're reading an article on nutrition, I can assume that you aren't deep frying lol.

-Extra-virgin olive oil is a minimally processed fat rich in monounsaturated fats and antioxidant compounds.
+Extra-virgin olive oil is a minimally processed oil rich in monounsaturated fats and antioxidant compounds.
 It can be a healthy addition to the diet when used in moderation, particularly as a replacement for more heavily processed fats.

 Sources